 A word about portable solar battery chargers

-At the point you’re investing in two way radios, realize that a portable solar battery charger is a good idea at this point; shop around for the solar charger you feel will meet your needs should you need to keep more than just basic batteries charged up.
+At the point you’re investing in two way radios, realize that a portable solar battery charger (or even a solar generator) is a good idea at this point; shop around for the solar charger you feel will meet your needs should you need to keep more than just basic batteries charged up.

 More Information about Emergency Kits, Medical and Survival Supplies